 In Guild Wars, there is no in-game map showing the entirety of the Realm of Torment.
 There is a very good reason for this- direction and distance are coherent within regions of the Torment, but not between them.

 This is the whole point of the city of Sigil in Planescape: Torment: a city existing on the inside of a giant rotating torus.
 The streets move around when they feel like it and every opening bounded on at least three sides can potentially lead you virtually anywhere (including somewhere you really don't want to go).
 One character talks about being transported by a hidden portal that consists of the archway that appears when approaching two trees from just the right angle.
 The city itself also happens to be floating at the top of a spire that is infinitely tall, which located directly in the center of a plane that stretches infinitely into all directions.

 X: Beyond the Frontier and its sequels plays it straight with "Spacial Compression" improving your cargo capacity.

 A wonderful example in text adventure Trinity, which contains a Klein Bottle that you can walk through.
 After you do, east and west are reversed everywhere else in the game.
 This is useful for turning a clockwise screw into a counterclockwise screw.

 Visions & Voices has the mirror worlds.
-While they aren't that extreme, they can be pretty freaky—numerous characters are evidently freaked out upon seeing them.
+While they aren't that extreme, they can be pretty freaky — numerous characters react badly upon seeing them.